nandofher/alohaWebsite/README.md

 ![ALT text] (alohascreenshot.png)
 ## Summary

  Second part of the first project for RED Academy.
-This webpage uses HTML, CSS and jQuery to recreate a web design for Aloha Apparel.
+This webpage uses HTML, CSS and jQuery to recreate a web design for Aloha Apparel.The website is designed and build for a clothing company, "Aloha".

 ## What I learned